 2.6.1 The estuary flow regime may be altered by the presence of the causeway and the presence of the RoRo vessels.
-However, this change should be considered a 'pathway' rather than a receptor as it is the mechanism that controls local and regional patterns of sediment transport, erosion and deposition.
+However, this change should be considered a

+'pathway' rather than a receptor as it is the mechanism that controls local and regional patterns of sediment transport, erosion and deposition.
 These in turn may directly influence short- and long-term net morphological change on the intertidal and subtidal environment.
 Hence it is the physical characteristics of the intertidal and subtidal environments that are defined as the receptors in the physical process domain.

 - 2.6.2 Similarly, maritime infrastructure (discussed further in paragraph 3.1.10) is also included as a receptor.
 These are the jetties and estuary infrastructure to which the potential significant modification of the hydrodynamics and sediment processes occurring around them that could indirectly affect their operability (for example, scour and maintenance dredge requirements). - 2.6.3 The assessments of effects on marine ecology receptors and water quality are informed by these results (assessment methodology for these is presented in paragraph 2.6.8 et seq. below). - 2.6.4 Whether a receiving environment is exposed to an impact or change depends on there being a route or pathway.
-The magnitude of the impact and its ability to affect a receptor also depends on a range of other factors, primarily: - Scale of change the scale of change above and beyond the baseline conditions and natural variability; - Spatial extent the spatial extent of any change; and - in nature), whilst 'long-term' is more likely to be relevant to the operational period. - 2.6.5 An impact can only occur if the receptor is exposed to a change to which it is sensitive, and the definitions of magnitude and sensitivity are provided in Table 2.6 and Table 2.7 respectively. - 2.6.6 The significance of the effect upon marine receptors is determined by correlating the magnitude of the impact and the sensitivity of the receptor.
+The magnitude of the impact and its ability to affect a receptor also depends on a range of other factors, primarily: - Scale of change the scale of change above and beyond the baseline conditions and natural variability; - Spatial extent the spatial extent of any change; and - Frequency and duration The ability for a change to be repeated along with the length of time a change can be considered to operate over.
+This is described as being either a short or long-term period.
+'Short-term' changes are more likely to occur as a result of activities during the construction phase (which are temporary in nature), whilst 'long-term' is more likely to be relevant to the operational period. - 2.6.5 An impact can only occur if the receptor is exposed to a change to which it is sensitive, and the definitions of magnitude and sensitivity are provided in Table 2.6 and Table 2.7 respectively. - 2.6.6 The significance of the effect upon marine receptors is determined by correlating the magnitude of the impact and the sensitivity of the receptor.
 The particular method employed for this assessment is presented in Table 2.5.
 Where a range of significance of effect is presented in Table 2.5, the final assessment for each effect is based upon expert judgement. - 2.6.7 For the purpose of this assessment, any effects with a significance level of minor or less are considered to be not significant in EIA terms.